In this post, you’ll learn how to start an Amazon FBA private label business step by step.

 Choose Your Keywords

 Amazon allows you to add search terms to your listing.
 The words you enter in these fields will determine whether your product will show up when an Amazon customer conducts a search.

-Here are some general guidelines to follow
+Here are some general guidelines to follow when choosing keywords.

 - Do not repeat any words

 - Do not use commas

 - Do not include multiple variations of the same word.
 Ie Book, Books

 - Do not include misspellings